emtee40/browser-FOSS/README.md

 ----
 ### UI/Handling

-FOSS Browser uses the latest [Material You](https://m3.material.io/) design libraries.
+FOSS Browser uses the latest Material You design libraries.
 Following system day/night mode and a wallpaper based theme are just two features of this new library.
 The UI is optimized for one-hand-use.
 All UI-elements are at the bottom of the screen.

 _More features:_

-- Play audio on background.
 - Keep screen on.
 - Open links in background.
 - Restore tabs on restart.